 George Washington was the very first President of the United States of America.
-He served two terms as President between April 30, 1789 and March 4, 1797.
-During his presidency, George Washington had John Adams as his Vice President, who was later became the second President of the United States.
+He served two terms as President between April 30, 1789, and March 4, 1797.
+During his presidency, George Washington had John Adams as his Vice President, who later became the second President of the United States.

 Early Life of George Washington

 George Washington was born in Westmoreland County, Virginia on February 22, 1732.
 George Washington’s dad died when he was only 11 years old.
 George did not have that much education, but he taught himself to be a good woodsman, mapmaker, and surveyor (someone who makes the boundaries of areas of land.